Why China Is Leading Us To The Future Of Commerce

 Since then, live-streaming has gone mainstream.
 China now has more than 300 live-stream platforms with 300 million users.
 Many internet celebrities and key opinion leaders, or KOLs (bloggers who have large followers on social media), have jumped on the bandwagon to host shows for hefty financial rewards.

 Many brands, particularly beauty brands, have tapped into this new channel to reach consumers.
-For example, Maybelline, the L'Oréal-owned beauty brand, used a live-stream platform to announce Angelababy as it's newest ambassadress.
+For example, Maybelline, the L'Oréal-owned beauty brand, used a live-stream platform to announce Angelababy as its newest ambassadress.
 Within two hours, it sold over 100,000 lipsticks.

 In the West, live streaming is not linked to commerce.
 Companies or individuals may live stream video shows, advertisements, or announcements.
 But there's no capacity for consumers to make purchases on live streaming.
 In this game, China is way ahead.